Sponsoring PILI Fellows

 PILI ensures quality supervision and a valuable educational experience for our Fellows through regular and thorough evaluations.
 In addition to screening and evaluating placement agencies and facilitating the application process, PILI also provides educational, networking and advising opportunities for Fellows.
 Our weekly educational seminars in the summer cover substantive law topics, career development issues and skill building strategies related to pro bono and public interest law.
 Our Advising Program pairs Fellows with PILI Board Members or PILI Alumni for a personal introduction to the Illinois legal community.
 We also offer a range of social and networking opportunities throughout the summer.

-If you have questions about the Graduate Fellowship Program, or would like start offering it to your incoming associates, please contact PILI Program Manager Brent Page by email or by phone at 312-832-5128.
+If you have questions about the Graduate Fellowship Program, or would like start offering it to your incoming associates, please contact PILI Senior Managing Attorney Brent Page by email or by phone at 312-832-5128.